ApexRMS/ecoClassify/docs/index.md

 ### **EcoClassify** is an open-source <a href="https://syncrosim.com/" target="_blank">SyncroSim</a> package for classifying pixels of aerial or satellite imagery.

 **EcoClassify** uses image segmentation to identify features in an image at the pixel level.
-Originally designed for classification of snow cover from satellite imagery, **ecoClassify** has been expanded to classify other land cover features including invasive species, urban agriculture, and more.
+Originally designed for the classification of snow cover from satellite imagery, **ecoClassify** has been expanded to classify other land cover features including invasive species, urban agriculture, and more.

 <br>